sholladay/hapi-doorkeeper/README.md

 A passphrase used to secure session cookies.
 Should be at least 32 characters long and occasionally rotated.
 See [Iron](https://github.com/hueniverse/iron) for details.

-#### auth0Domain
+#### tenant

 Type: `string`

-The domain used to log in to Auth0.
-This should be the domain of your tenant (e.g. `my-company.auth0.com`) or your own [custom domain](https://auth0.com/docs/custom-domains) (e.g. `auth.my-company.com`).
+The tenant ID used to log in to Azure.

-#### auth0PublicKey
+#### azurePublicKey

 Type: `string`

-The ID of your [Auth0 Application](https://manage.auth0.com/#/applications), sometimes referred to as the Client ID.
+The ID of your Azure application, sometimes referred to as the Client ID.

-#### auth0SecretKey
+#### azureSecretKey

 Type: `string`

-The secret key of your [Auth0 Application](https://manage.auth0.com/#/applications), sometimes referred to as the Client Secret.
+The secret key of your Azure application, sometimes referred to as the Client Secret.

 #### providerParams(request)

 Type: `function`

-An optional event handler where you can decide which query parameters to send to Auth0.
+An optional event handler where you can decide which query parameters to send to Azure.
 Should return an object of key/value pairs that will be serialized to a query string.
 See the [`providerParams` option](https://github.com/hapijs/bell/blob/master/API.md#options) in [bell](https://github.com/hapijs/bell) for details.

-By default, we forward any `screen` parameter passed to `/login`, so that you can implement "Log In" and "Sign Up" buttons that go to the correct screen.
-To set this up, modify your [Hosted Login Page](https://auth0.com/docs/hosted-pages/login#how-to-customize-your-login-page) and set Lock's [`initialScreen`](https://auth0.com/docs/libraries/lock/v11/configuration#initialscreen-string-) option to use the value of `config.extraParams.screen`.
-After that, visiting `/login?screen=signUp` will show the Sign Up screen instead of the Log In screen.

 #### validateFunc(request, session)